bookboon/api/Public.md

     - `thumbnail`
     - `language`
     - `published`
+    - `abstact`
+    - `rating`

 A category may contain either sub categories, books or both.

-> **Note:** While the category tree currently has a fixed height of two, you should not rely on this in your application design.
-As the number of books available at BookBooN.com grows, we might have to introduce additional layers in some areas of the tree.
+The `lang` parameter will determine language of the category name and also whether to include books in that language.
+English will always be shown no matter the locale.

 ##Books